bcgov/nr-spar/README.md

 # Getting started

-Once you have cloned this repository, can get it running by typing at the project root directory
+Once you have cloned this repository, you can get it running by typing at the project root directory

 ```sh